rust-lang/book/nostarch/chapter09.md

 returns integers from executables to be compatible with this convention.

-The `main` function may return any types that implement the `std::process::Termination` trait.
-As of this writing, the `Termination` trait is an unstable feature only available in Nightly Rust, so you can’t yet implement it for your own types in Stable Rust, but you might be able to someday!
+The `main` function may return any types that implement the `std::process::Termination` trait, which contains a function `report` that returns an `ExitCode` Consult the standard library documentation for more information on implementing the `Termination` trait for your own types.

 Now that we’ve discussed the details of calling `panic!` or returning `Result`, let’s return to the topic of how to decide which is appropriate to use in which